Kealkill: Stone circle

 Kealkill stone circle is an archaeological site with a very small 5-stone recumbent stone circle, a pair of outlier standing stones, and the remains of a radial stone cairn.
 Breeny More Stone Circle also stands nearby, while Maughanasilly Stone Row is in the hills to the north.
-Visitors to the circle can view Bantry Bay to the west, Cnoc Baoi to the north and the Sheha Hills to the east.
+Visitors to the circle can view Bantry Bay to the west, Cnoc Baoi to the north and the Shehy Hills to the east.
 A series of walks connect the circle to Carriganass Castle and the Sheep's Head Way.

 Irish Civil War

 On Wednesday 19 April 1922, the first fatalities of the Irish Civil War occurred in Kealkill when two soldiers of the Republican IRA (Anti Treaty) army were killed.
 These were volunteers Kelly and Cronin, both from nearby Bantry.